This article will guide you through using Aliases.

 - Click on the Create alias link on the Compose screen.

 - The steps are the same as when creating an alias from the Settings menu.

 - After you've created the alias, it is automatically selected as the address from which you'll send your message.

 Change settings of an alias

 - Click the Edit button to the right of the alias.

-- On the next screen, change the Display name and/or expiration time.
+- On the next screen, change the Display name, Notes and Expiration.
 Click Update alias to save your changes.